Junnygram/student-crud-api/README.md

 Source: Anywhere (0.0.0.0/0)
 Click Save rules.

-to access go to your browser
+to access go to your browser and fetch all students
 ```
-#to fetch all students
 publicIP/api/v1/students
 ```